microsoft/datashaper/javascript/react/docs/react.api.md

 // @public (undocumented)
 export function useDeriveColumnCommand(onClick: (ev?: React.MouseEvent<HTMLElement> | React.KeyboardEvent<HTMLElement>, item?: IContextualMenuItem) => boolean | void | undefined): ICommandBarItemProps | null;

-// Warning: (ae-missing-release-tag) "useDetailsHeaderRenderer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function useDetailsHeaderRenderer(): IRenderFunction_2<IDetailsHeaderProps>;

-// Warning: (ae-missing-release-tag) "useDetailsListStyles" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function useDetailsListStyles(isHeadersFixed: boolean, features?: DetailsListFeatures, styles?: IDetailsListStyles, hasColumnClick?: boolean, compact?: boolean): IDetailsListStyles;

 // Warning: (ae-missing-release-tag) "useDownloadCsv" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)